InRule/DMNModeler/doc/DMNModels.md

 ![InRule DMN Step By Step Guide Step 3](../images/InRuleDMN_Model_Step3.PNG)

 Many other details can be discovered by the team while modeling.
 For example, shipping is a common problem but complexities can emerge with different types of shipping, fees and offers.
 Perhaps some customers are willing to pay more for a speedy shipping and in other cases the business might inject an offer for preferred shipping.
-It's important to keep the team exploring, modeling and discovering all of the aspects of each decision until it's un-ambigious.
-This means that once complete, anyone on the team would know what to implement even though explict logic is not yet defined.
+It's important to keep the team exploring, modeling, and discovering all of the aspects of each decision until it's unambigious.
+This means that once complete, anyone on the team would know what to implement even though explicit logic is not yet defined.

 Happy modeling!